zeroby0/belab.xyz/guides/breadboard.md

 I burnt quite a few LEDs that way.
 :::

-Now, time for some best practises.
+Now, time for some best practices.

-# Best Practises
+# Best Practices

 Just like indenting your code helps you understand you program flow faster, following some conventions can help you understand your circuits better, and debug faster.